nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 - The remind command extends abstract class `Command` and overrides the method `execute` in `CommandResult`.
 - `RemindCommandParser` implements `Parser<RemindCommand>` and it parses the user's input to return a `RemindCommand` object.
 - The constructor of `RemindCommand` takes in `List<Index>`, and each `Index` in `List<Index>` is parsed from the zero based index of the user's input.

-It implements the following operations:
-* `remind 3` - Sets reminders for the 3rd assignment in the displayed assignment list.
-* `remind 1 4` - Sets reminders for the 1st and 4th assignment in the displayed assignment list.

 #### Usage Scenario
 The following is a usage scenario of when the user wants to set reminders for the 2nd and 3rd assignment in their displayed assignment list.